bhandarimanoj612/bhandarimanoj612/README.md

 # 💫 About Me:
 Hi, I'm Manoj Bhandari, a passionate Full Stack Developer currently working at Setula Tech.
-With a diverse skill set and a knack for creating seamless user experiences and efficient backend systems, I bring ideas to life from concept to production.
+With a diverse skill set and a ability for creating seamless user experiences and efficient backend systems, I bring ideas to life from concept to production.

 ## 🌐 Socials: